-In fiscal 2023, in addition to examining the appropriateness of holding individual stocks, including those held by consolidated subsidiaries, we conducted comprehensive examinations, including capital policies, and sold all or some of 24 of the 34 issues (stocks) held by the Company.
+In fiscal 2024, in addition to examining the appropriateness of holding individual stocks, including those held by consolidated subsidiaries, we conducted comprehensive examinations, including capital policies, and sold all or some of 15 of the 30 issues (stocks) held by the Company, bringing the balance of strategically held shares to approximately 8.1% of consolidated net assets.
 All proceeds from the sale were used to fund the acquisition of treasury stock so as to enhance shareholder returns.